 These were formulated by Physician Emile Coue in the 19th century.

 When you repeatedly concentrate on an idea, it tends to become true for you.

 The Law of Reversed Effect

 The more you think about not doing something the more you imagine yourself doing it and imagination will win.

 Focusing on something is more effective when combined with strong emotion.

 Human beings process information and retain information in combination with our five senses (seeing, hearing, feeling, tasting and smelling).
-The more that we associate sensual information with the thing that we imagine the stronger it becomes.
+The more we associate sensual information with the thing we imagine, the stronger it becomes.

 The brain cannot distinguish between imagined and real.